giovannicampagnolo/python-project-IA/README.md

 # python-project-IA
-Some project on Python for IA
+Some project on Python for AI